How to learn, The Science Behind Attaining Knowledge

 The brain has a remarkable capability to absorb and retain information.
 When trying to learn new knowledge, the problem is rarely your ability to absorb the knowledge.
 More frequently, the ability to retrieve knowledge is what is hindering your learning.

 When we struggle to learn something, the problem is rarely putting information into our brain, but our ability to retrieve that information.
-Research has shown that the best way to make a piece of information stick is to repetitively retrieve the information. (!?!)
-The bridge between the knowledge you seek to learn and your conscious mind grows stronger every time you use it.

 How does this apply to programming?

-This is why the mantra of "learn to code - code to learn" is such an effective idea when following a programming course like EntryPoint.
+In this sense, programming is the perfect skill to learn.
+Repetitively accessing pieces of knowledge happens naturally as you code.
+This is why "learn to code -> code to learn" is such an effective idea when following a programming course like EntryPoint.

 How you should absorb knowledge